 Solid lines indicate that it is illegal to change lanes.
 Solid lines approaching and departing the toll plazas prompt motorists to select a lane sooner and prevent erratic lane changing.
 Pay attention to overhead signs and pavement markings when approaching a plaza and stay in the lane you choose.
 Switching lanes close to a toll plaza is unsafe.

-Remember, ramp plazas have I-PASS Only lanes.
+Remember, ramp plazas have I-PASS or Pay Online lanes.

 Most ramp toll plazas have I-PASS or Pay Online lanes.
 I-PASS users do not have to stop in I-PASS or Pay Online lanes.
 The speed limit for I-PASS or Pay Online lanes on ramps is 15 mph.
 All cars in the cash lanes must stop, as required by law.